Hizb ut-Tahrir declared terrorist organisation by UK

-International Islamic fundamentalist group Hizb ut-Tahrir has been designated a terrorist organisation by the UK government, in turn making support for it a criminal offence.
+International fundamentalist group Hizb ut-Tahrir is to be designated a terrorist organisation by the UK government, making support for it a criminal offence.

 Britain’s Home Office said Hizb ut-Tahrir’s praise for the attacks in Israel on October 7 by Hamas, whose fighters the group's website describes as “heroes”, constitutes promoting and encouraging terrorism.